 Many commercially available stains are fritted for safety, then reground.
 A frit is a ceramic material that has been 'fused, melted or sintered together' in a kiln.
 According to Ceramic Arts Daily some of the earliest recordings of this kind of method date right back to 2600 BCE.
 For example the beautiful Egyptian Blue.
 The reason frits are added to stains or coloring oxides is that they help the melting process.
 Some, especially oranges, reds, and yellows, have their volatile coloring oxides encapsulated in a coat of zirconium silicate, (zirconium silicate is a colorless chemical compound).
 This manufacturing technique has significantly increased the firing range for many colorants.

-Depending upon the strength of the colorant, full color can be achieved in a transparent glaze anywhere from 1-5%, in an opaque glaze from 5-10%, and in slips and clay bodies from 10-15%.
-Stains, like all colorants, can result in very different colors dependent on firing range and, especially, firing atmosphere.
-In addition, glaze components can also have a significant impact.
+Depending upon the strength of the colorant, full color can be achieved in a transparent glaze anywhere from 1 to 5 percent, in an opaque glaze from 5 to 10 percent, and in slips and clay bodies from 10 to 15 percent.
+Stains, like all colorants, can result in very different colors depending on the firing range and, especially, the firing atmosphere.
+Also, glaze components can have a significant impact.
 When using commercial stains, note and follow all directions for use, including what types of glazes are appropriate for that particular stain.
 It is important to note that the more stain that you use on your piece, the darker the color will be.

-Also Known As: prepared stains, prepared oxides, modified oxides, inorganic colorants, coloring oxides,
+Prepared stains, prepared oxides, modified oxides, inorganic colorants, coloring oxides

 Another great benefit of using a ceramic stain is that they will look very similar once fired, so it is easy when glazing to apply the exact color that you want.